Rule Eleven: Special Rules for the Documentary Awards - Feature

 - Copies Required

-The creators of the shortlisted documentaries must submit either two 35mm or 70mm film prints or two DCP versions of the documentary by 5 p.m.
-PT on Monday, December 3, 2012.
+The creators of the shortlisted documentaries must submit either two 35mm or 70mm film prints or two DCP versions of the documentary five business days after the shortlist is announced.
 Following the nominations screenings, one copy of the work shall become the property of the Academy Film Archive.

 - Nominees and Award Recipients